Ipotrick/CPP-2D-Game-Engine/README.md

-# This is an (outdated) general purpose 2d realtime game/application engine
+# This is a general purpose 2d realtime game/application engine
 # I am currently rewriting this engine under the name DAXAD (got it up as a repo)
 # This is configured to be used for Visual Studio 2019 only.